digitalcredentials/docs/integration/jff.md

 ## Integrating with the Learner Credential Wallet

-For JFF 2, the Learner Credential Wallet (LCW) will be invoked with a deep link.
+For JFF 2, the Learner Credential Wallet (LCW) will be invoked with a deep link like this example:

+`org.dcconsortium://request?auth_type=bearer&issuer=jff&challenge=90u09j04&vc_request_url=http://issuer.myserver.org/exchange/8989844`

 Make sure the end user understands that they must click the link from a web browser on their phone, and that they must already have the wallet installed.

 [Install the DCC LCW from here - Apple and Android](https://lcw.app)

-Construct a deeplink as follows and make that deeplink available to end users on a web page (you could also email it).

-The deep link must start with 'dccrequest://request?' || 'org.dcconsortium://request?'
+The deep link must start with either:

+- 'dccrequest://request?'
+- 'org.dcconsortium://request?'

-Include these four request parameters, with the values as specified:
+and must include these four request parameters, with the values as specified:

 - <b><i>auth_type=bearer</i></b>